 The project involves installing approximately 1.75 miles of 15-inch-diameter sewer pipeline in easements that cross the properties of Rancho San Diego Village and the Rancho San Diego Town Centre, and in the SR-94 public right of way between Avocado Blvd and Jamacha Road.

-Construction is expected to begin in summer 2017 and be complete by spring 2019; primary construction activities will pause from March through August each year to address environmental concerns.
+Construction is expected to begin in September 2017 and be completed in February 2019; primary construction activities will pause from March 2018 through August 2018 to address environmental concerns.

 Otay Water District